KB-WEB-DEVELOPMENT/Germanvalid/README.md

 (D) emergency and services based phone numbers in Germany

-To understand the regulation of telephone numbers in Germany under the responsability of the Federal Network Agency (German: Bundesnetzagentur, BNetzA - run by the German government). for (A), (B), (C) and (D), take a careful look at:
+To understand the regulation of telephone numbers in Germany under the responsability of the Federal Network Agency (German: Bundesnetzagentur, BNetzA - run by the German government) for (A), (B), (C) and (D), take a careful look at:

 https://en.wikipedia.org/wiki/Telephone_numbers_in_Germany